Skip to main content

 Can I get a summary view of all the schedules that ran in a given time span, like last month, last week, etc.?

 Yes.
-From the Scheduler > Executions page, you can leverage the filter options Start Time - From & Start Time - To.
-You can provide the start & end date to view the schedules that ran within the stipulated time period.
-In addition, there is a field, namely, Lookback (days), where you can provide the number of past days to view the scheduled run over this period.
+From the Scheduler > Executions page, you can leverage the filter options Start Time—From and Start Time—To.
+You can provide the start and end date to view the schedules that ran within the stipulated time period.
+In addition, there is a field, Lookback (days), where you can provide the number of past days to view the scheduled run over this period.

 A scheduler is created for a workflow for version 1.
 The workflow definition for that version changed later and now has new or updated input parameters.
 The schedule should not be missing passing in a desired input parameter.
 Is there a way to find this?

-While creating a scheduler, you have the option to choose the workflow version.
+While creating a scheduler, you can choose the workflow version.
 If you have selected any workflow version, the scheduler will run only that version.
 On the other hand, if a version is not chosen, then the latest version runs by default.
-In this case, if the version were not chosen while creating the scheduler, the scheduler would run the updated workflow version.
-And If a particular version was selected during the scheduler creation, then you may have to update the scheduler with the latest version.
-If the input is to be updated, you can edit them too.
+In this case, if the version were not selected while creating the scheduler, the scheduler would run the updated workflow version.
+If a particular version was chosen during the scheduler creation, you may have to update the scheduler with the latest version.
+If the input is to be updated, you can edit it, too.